PHP 7.4 Features: Typed Properties, Arrow Functions, and More

 opcache_compile_file('/var/www/html/src/AnotherClass.php');

 Preloading provides measurable performance improvements for applications that load many files on every request, such as Symfony or Laravel applications.
-Startup time improvements of 10-20% are common in framework applications.
+Startup time improvements of 10-20% are common in framework applications, which can translate to faster response times for end users.

 The trade-off is that changing any preloaded file requires a server restart.
 This makes preloading most suitable for production deployments where restarting the server is part of your deployment process.
 For development environments where files change frequently, preloading adds friction without benefit.